the space beneath every thought.

 encounter

-guided sessions to deepen the practice of silence and strengthen the capacity for honest self-observation.
+guided sessions where the practice of silence is deepened — and the capacity for honest self-observation is strengthened.

 ii